soc-ucsd/LQG_gradient/README.md

 * LQG_gd_cano.m (partial gradient over controllable canonical form)
 * LQG_gd_full.m (full gradient)

-Run Example_Doyle.m to see some performance; more examples are contained in the /*Examples*/ folder.
+Run Example_Doyle.m to see some performance; more examples are contained in the *Examples* folder.